nipunasahanmahaliyana/task_application/README.md

 3. Verify the response structure matches the `ApiResponse` format.

 ## Summary of Implementation
+  - used Lombook dependency for generate Getters, setters, and constructors
 ### APIResponse Class
 The `ApiResponse` class is a generic wrapper used to structure API responses with metadata:
 ```java